nave91/teak-nbtree/README.md

+# CS 573 FINAL PROJECT
-#Implementation of Test Essential Assumption Knowledge(TEAK) on an nb-Tree(Tree with leaf nodes as naive bayes classifiers)
+## Implementation of Test Essential Assumption Knowledge(TEAK) on an nb-Tree(Tree with leaf nodes as naive bayes classifiers)

 * The code is a part of final Project of WVU CS 573 Advanced Data Mining, 2014 under Dr. Tim Menzies.
 * Most of the code is borrowed from original awk version at https://github.com/timm/auk.